Authentic Leaders: A Rare and Endangered Species

-Commentary by Gene Kamena and Captain (USN) Randy Blackmon
+By Gene Kamena and Captain (USN) Randy Blackmon, Air War College

 The sighting of an authentic leader, one who leads others and makes things happen, is uncommon to find in their natural habitat.
 Many leaders like to think of themselves as authentic and confess to be so, but are found suspect because they occur in the rarefied air of academia or in hindsight, a condition when reality and fact are obscured by time and distance.